 Between method and theory: Recording and interpreting the evidence from post-medieval ships from a social and cultural perspective

-7. Fabrizio Ciacchella, University of Genoa, Maritime and Naval History Laboratory
+6. Fabrizio Ciacchella, University of Genoa, Maritime and Naval History Laboratory (NavLab), Italy

-Recent advancements in the study of Renaissance and early modern anchors
+Recent advancements in the study of early modern anchors

-12. Maja Kaleb, International Centre for Underwater Archaeology in Zadar, Croatia
+8. Maja Kaleb, Education and Documentation Department.
+International Centre for Underwater Archaeology in Zadar, Croatia

 Ship construction and equipment from Franina shipwreck